 Graduands will be called up in a specific order according to their relevant programme of study.
 An usher will indicate when it is your time to stand and make your way on stage.
 You must take your seating ticket with you and ensure that you stay in the same order as you were when seated.

 You will then wait at the side of the stage until you are directed forward to present your seating ticket to the reader at the podium.
-When your name is announced you will make your way across the stage to shake hands with the dignitaries before continuing across and offstage, where you will receive your award certificate.
-Once you have received your award certificate you must return quickly and quietly to your seat as indicated by the usher.
+When your name is announced you will make your way across the stage to nod to the Vice-Chancellor before continuing across and offstage, where you will be guided by an Usher to return quickly and quietly to your seat.

 If you feel that you may have difficulty in making your way up to, across, or from the stage, please ensure that this is clearly indicated on the Special Requirements section of the Graduation Confirmation task, so that alternative arrangements can be made on your behalf.
 Should you have a temporary disability at the time of the ceremony (e.g. broken leg), please ensure that you inform us prior to the day of the ceremony, so that alternative seating arrangements can be made.